 Jared Cline, B.S., PhD Candidate in Counseling Psychology

 Professional Highlights: Jared is currently completing his PhD in Counseling Psychology at Brigham Young University (BYU).
 He previously earned a bachelor’s degree in psychology from BYU.
 He has worked as a mentor in residential treatment for adolescents and as a neuropsychological testing assistant at Intermountain Medical Center.

 Specialties: Jared primarily uses an interpersonal and client-centered approach in therapy, but also incorporates evidence-based interventions such as mindfulness-based stress reduction and exposure therapy.
-He enjoys, and is competent in, working with individuals with from diverse backgrounds.
+He is comfortable working with individuals of diverse backgrounds and has received training in multicultural psychology.
 He specializes in treating anxiety, depression, OCD, perfectionism, faith crisis, pornography/masturbation and LGBTQ+ concerns.

 Alliance Behavioral Psychology – Spanish Fork